phongduong/my-portfolio/data/posts/schedule-netlify-sites-deployment-with-github-actions.md

 ---
 I schedule my posts to publish at night.
 I don't want to manually visit my Netlify site and trigger deploy every night because I sometimes forget to do that.
 I read [Auto trigger deploys on Netlify tutorial](https://flaviocopes.com/netlify-auto-deploy/) of Flavio Copes but he uses Zapier for automation.
 I don't want to use third-party service so I use Github Actions instead.
 It supports to trigger workflow run at a scheduled time.

-There are many ways to build and deploy Netlify site.
+There are some ways to build and deploy Netlify site.
 You can use CLI to build and deploy or send a `POST` request to site's build hook.
 I choose to use build hook.

 ## Generate Netlify site's build hook